mschnitzer/rails-training/markdown/03-the-project.md

 # The Project: Forum

 * We're going to create our own forum software
-* Features: Login, Signup, Threads, Posts, Emails, Authorization, API
+* Features: Login, Signup, Threads, Posts, Emails, Authorization, API, and a Shoutbox